chinamike65/hugo-tuolesi/content/book5/book5en.md

 One Dharma door, other Dharma door heard in other moments, this shows that Venerable Ananda is a learned Arhat.

-The third meaning is that Venerable Ananda has only heard it once, which shows that Dharma-rectification is rare.
+The third meaning is that Venerable Ananda has only heard it once, which shows that hearing the teaching is rare.

-Section 7 - The Four Ways of Learning the Three Vehicles The Dharma taught in the Four Noble Truths refers to the Three Vehicles of Supplementary Path, the Path of Additional Practice, the Path of Seeing, and the Path of Cultivation.
+Section 7 - The Four Ways of Learning in the Three Vehicles

+The Dharma taught in the Four Noble Truths refers to the Three Vehicles of Path of Accumulation, the Path of Joining, the Path of Seeing, and the Path of Meditation.

 Practitioners have not yet been liberated at the stage of these four paths, and they still need to continue to study.
-Therefore, these four paths are also called learning the path.
+Therefore, these four paths are also called the path of learning .

-After passing through these four learning paths, one enters the non-cultivation path, which is also called the non-learning path.
+After passing through these four learning paths, one enters the path of no-more-learning.

-At this time, the Hinayana practitioners are liberated and attain the fruit of Arhatship; the Mahayana practitioners attain the status of Buddha and become Buddhas.
+Hinayana practitioners are liberated and attain the fruit of Arhatship; the Mahayana practitioners attain the status of Buddha and become Buddhas.

 From the perspective of listening, thinking, and cultivating, the four kinds of learning are at different stages of listening to, choosing, comprehending, and cultivating the Dharma.

 1. Legal view

 The meaning of Faxian View is that from listening to the twelve-point teaching, one obtains the concept of sound and meaning, and then after listening, thinking, and making choices, one obtains a pure and victorious solution.

 122

-The way of resources is the view of Dharma.
+The Path of Accumulation is the view of Dharma.

 It is also called Faithful Dao, which means that correct concepts can arise in the five realms of faith, etc.; it is also called shunning and liberation, which means breaking afflictions and obstacles, and realizing the subordination of obedience to the truth of extinction.

-After attaining the spirit of renunciation, one enters the realm of resources.
+After attaining the mind of renunciation, one enters the Path of Accumulation.

-The heart liberated from the suffering of actions and the heart that truly pursues the Arhat fruition of predestination are combined together to be the renunciation of the predestination; the heart that is liberated from the suffering of actions and the heart that truly pursues the fruition of the sravaka is the sum of the hearts of the sravaka.
+The mind liberated from the suffering of actions and the heart that truly pursues the Arhat fruition of predestination are combined together to be the renunciation of the predestination; the heart that is liberated from the suffering of actions and the heart that truly pursues the fruition of the Shravaka is the sum of the hearts of the Shravaka.
 The renunciation of renunciation; the heart of liberation from suffering and the heart of true pursuit of Buddhahood, the sum of which is the renunciation of Mahayana.

-Shravaka's Dharma contemplation is the way of shravaka's resources.
+Shravaka's Dharma contemplation is the way of Shravaka's resources.

 On the basis of renunciation, starting from the pursuit of liberation, one has obtained the Way of Shravaka.

-Shravaka's Path of Accumulation is also divided into lower, middle and upper grades.
+The Shravaka's Path of Accumulation is also divided into Lesser, Intermediate and Greater Stages.

 You can also divide the amount, the current amount, and the decided fund.

-Comparing the sravakaya path is the stage of having just realized human being without self, and now the shravakaya path is the stage of obtaining the five supernatural powers, and the finalized path is the realization of a person.
-Egoless stage.
+Comparing the Shravaka path is the stage of having just realized human being without self, and now the Shravaka path is the stage of obtaining the five supernatural powers, and the finalized path is the realization of a person's Egoless stage.

-The present view of the predestined enlightenment method is the predestined enlightenment resource, and the predestined resource is also divided into lower, middle, and upper grades.
+The present view of the Pratyekabuddha enlightenment method is the Pratyekabuddha enlightenment resource, and the Pratyekabuddha Path of Accumulation is also divided into Lesser, Intermediate and Greater Stages.

-Fate-jue Luohan must accumulate a hundred kalpas of good fortune in the karmic path, so it takes a long time to complete the karma path.
+Pratyekabuddhas must accumulate a hundred kalpas of good fortune in the karmic path, so it takes a long time to complete the karma path.

-Shravaka does not need to accumulate this kind of good fortune, so the time for Shravaka's sustenance is relatively short.
+Shravakas do not need to accumulate this kind of good fortune, so the time for Shravaka's sustenance is relatively short.

 123

-The Mahayana view is the bodhisattva's Path of Accumulation.
+The Mahayana view is the Bodhisattva's Path of Accumulation.

-The first path to pursue Buddhahood is the Mahayana Accumulation Path.
+The first path to pursue Buddhahood is the Mahayana Path of Accumulation.
 The Mahayana conception requires not only renunciation, but also Bodhicitta.

 From the moment of attaining bodhicitta, one has entered the path of Mahayana sustenance.

-The Mahayana Path of Accumulation is also divided into lower, middle and upper grades, because it takes a long time to accumulate blessings for countless kalpas.
+The Mahayana Path of Accumulation is also divided into Lesser, Intermediate and Greater Stages, because it takes a long time to accumulate merit for countless kalpas.

-The Mahayana Accumulation Path has Bodhicitta, Dharma joy, the five eyes, and a great power of vows.
-The Hinayana Accumulation Path does not have these.
+The Mahayana Path of Accumulation has Bodhicitta, Dharma joy, the five eyes, and a great power of vows.
+The Hinayana Path of Accumulation does not have these.

 Second, the concept of righteousness
 The meaning of Yi Xian Guan is that, after practicing Dharma appearance again and again, Bian Quant realizes the realization of non-self.

-Jiaxingdao is the concept of righteousness.
+Path of Joining is the concept of righteousness.

 It is also called the decision-making point, and it is also called the wisdom of Path of Seeing without leakage, which means that it is only one part of the wisdom of perfection without leakage.

-Jiaxingdao is further divided into Nuanjiaxingdao, Dingjiaxingdao, Renjiaxingdao, and the world's first Fajiaxingdao.
+Path of Joining is further divided into Nuanjiaxingdao, Dingjiaxingdao, Renjiaxingdao, and the world's first Fajiaxingdao.

-Before the way of adding practice, meditation and wisdom could not be practiced together.
-Since the double practice of concentration and wisdom, it has entered the way of adding practice from the way of resources.
+Before the practice of the Path of Joining, meditation and wisdom could not be practiced together.
+Since the double practice of concentration and wisdom, it has entered the way of Path of Joining from the Path of Accumulation.

 Shravakaya's conception of righteousness is the practice of sravakaya.

-In addition to warm, top, forbearance, and the world's first method, it can also be divided into lower, middle and upper grades.
+In addition to warm, top, forbearance, and the world's first method, it can also be divided into Lesser, Intermediate and Greater Stages.

 The main practice of the Shravaka Path is the emptiness of human beings without self.
 After cultivating the emptiness of human beings on the Shravaka Path of Accumulation, after attaining the peace of mind and body, they enter the Shravaka Path.

 The predestined view of the righteousness is the predestination and the practice of the Dharma.

-It is also divided into four levels, warm, top, forbearance, and the first method of the world.
+It is also divided into four levels: warmth, summit, acceptance, and the supreme attribute.

 However, the time for the first Dharma and practice of the predestined enlightenment was very short, and it passed in an instant, and then I entered the predestined enlightenment.

 The Mahayana conception of the present is the way of the Bodhisattva.

-It is also divided into four stages: warm, top, forbearance, and the first method of the world, and each stage is divided into three levels, because the Mahayana practice takes a long time, and it will accumulate the blessings of countless kalpas.
+It is also divided into four stages: warmth, summit, acceptance, and the supreme attribute, and each stage is divided into three levels, because the Mahayana practice takes a long time, and it will accumulate the blessings of countless kalpas.

 The Theravada path is somewhat different.
 Among them, the first Dharma addition path in the world is over in an instant, so it cannot be divided into three levels.

 3. The View of Truth

 Dharma meditation means the realization of the true nature of the Dharma.

-To see the Dharma is to see the truth.
+The Path of Seeing is to see the truth.

 It is further divided into three types: seeing the Dao, breaking the Dao, seeing the Dao, liberating the Dao, and seeing the Dao and attaining the Dao.